dojonorth/fun-basics-dojo/README.md

 Additional notes:
 * Depending on the time you have you could implement a list from scratch or piggyback on top of the existing list type.
 If you go for the piggyback option, then don't just delegate to the existing list's map/flatMap methods!
 * This exercise provides more evidence of the limitations of map as compared to flatMap.
 Using only map, there is no way to change the number of elements in a List.
-It is only possible to modify the type or value of the available element,s, but the number of elements will remain the same.
+It is only possible to modify the type or value of the available elements, but the number of elements will remain the same.

+### Sequencing
+The way that this dojo has approached the Codeball, aka Options, has put a lot of emphasis on the 'flatten' operation - the ability for monads to reconcile a level of nesting into a single flat structure.
+All monads do this (it's a consequence of the Right identity law), although they may not actually feature a flatten operation that they expose as such.
+We saw with the ImprovedWildCodemonCaptureSpec exercise how when we make multiple calls to flatMap, we'll execute each in order and then flatten them out in reverse order after all of the functions have executed.
+This behaviour hints at the defining behaviour that people talk about when they're discussing monads which is *their ability to sequence computations*.
+When you combine monads with flatMap, you're specifying an execution order, along with some dealing some other extra complication that is the defining characteristic to the particular monad in question.
+This extra behaviour is commonly called the monad's 'effect'.
+Examples include:
+* *Option:* The effect is that it models a sequence of operations that may fail.
+* *Future:* The effect is that the operations may be executed asyncronously in different computational contexts.
+* *Writer*: The effect is that a provided parameter is made available to all the operations.

+#### Take Home
+* A monad is a value in context that provides a method - usually called 'flatMap' - that allows a function to be applied that itself returns a monad.
+* As monads are also Functors 'map' and 'pure' will also be available.
+* A monad must adhere to three laws: Left Identity, Right Identity and Associativity.
+* Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

 ## Further Reading
 #### 1-Lambda Notes